britram/taps-transports/draft-ietf-taps-transports.md

 The transport features provided by UDP are:

-- unicast.
-- multicast, anycast, or IPv4 broadcast.
+- unicast, multicast, anycast, or IPv4 broadcast,
-- port multiplexing.
-A receiving port can be configured to receive datagrams from multiple senders.
+- port multiplexing (where a receiving port can be configured to receive datagrams from multiple senders),
-- message-oriented delivery.
+- message-oriented delivery,
-- Uni-or bidirectional communication.
-Transmission in each direction is independent.
+- uni- or bidirectional communication where the transmissions in each direction are independent,
-- non-reliable delivery.
+- non-reliable delivery,
-- non-ordered delivery.
+- unordered delivery,
-- error detection: a segment checksum verifies delivery to the correct endpoint and integrity of the data.
-This checksum is optional for IPv4, and optional under specific conditions for IPv6 where all or none of the payload data is protected.
+- error detection (implemented using a segment checksum to verify delivery to the correct endpoint and integrity of the data; optional for IPv4 and optional under specific conditions for IPv6 where all or none of the payload data is protected),
-- IPv6 jumbograms.
+- support of IPv6 jumbograms. <!-- editors note: not mentioned in the protocol description.
+Is this a feature?
+Does the application care about this?-->

 ## Lightweight User Datagram Protocol (UDP-Lite)